obax/projecter-for-propeller/README.md

 The live version is available at http://todo-obax.c9users.io/propeller/public/tasks.

-The solution is based on Laravel on the back end, with jQuery and Semantic UI on the front end.
+The application uses Laravel to interact with a database and the view via Ajax calls, using jQuery and Semantic UI on the front end.

 Any question?
 Email me at olivier.bacs@outlook.com.